Naveen-Kumar-Yadav/interview-prep/Learning/Topics.md

 - Integrates with GitHub to automate security checks in CI/CD pipelines.
 - Provides remediation guidance for vulnerable dependencies.

+## AWS,Azure and GCP basic,Microservices
+- Tool for identifying and fixing vulnerabilities in applications.

 *Updated on 2026-02-13 17:32:57*